 Is blight a risk to tomatoes?

 Luckily some varieties resist blight.
-'Ferline', an F1 hybrid from Thompson & Morgan, has fared well in outdoor trials and this heavy-yielding, red-fruiting variety is vigorous.
-'Koralik', an Eastern European variety from The Organic Gardening Catalogue, also shrugged off the disease in trials.
+'Ferline', an F1 hybrid, has fared well in outdoor trials and this heavy-yielding, red-fruiting variety is vigorous.
+'Koralik', an Eastern European variety, also shrugged off the disease in trials.
 Grafted tomato plants avoid many soil-borne fungal diseases and viruses and it's the first year home gardeners have been able to buy them.

 Browse the Saga Garden Centre for great offers on fruit and vegetables now.

 Grafted tomato plants have been used by commercial growers for many years, but now the home gardener can also buy them too.
 Although they can cost an average of £10.00 for three plants the rootstock encourages greater vigour and your plants will crop earlier and more heavily - so the extra cost should be worth it.
 More importantly, the tomatoes aren’t affected by any seed-borne diseases.

 - 'Santorange' - an orange plum